codarrenvelvindron/codarren.github.io/_posts/2021-02-15-Day45-The_Automation_blueprint.md

 What about the case where two names are similar ?
 Are we matching wildcards?
 Then there are more possibilities.

 ### 5. Keep it simple
-The principle here is to keep the choices to a minimum to get out robot in working order.
+The principle here is to keep the choices to a minimum to get our robot working.

 The best way to do this is having 2 choices:"YES" and "NO", then there is an exception to be catched if it occurs.